iusztinpaul/hands-on-llms/README.md

  export POETRY_ENV_NAME=<your-poetry-env-name>
   ln -s /usr/local/bin/beam ~/.cache/pypoetry/virtualenvs/${POETRY_ENV_NAME}/bin/beam
  ```

+ ### 2.4.
+AWS
+ `cloud compute`

+ Go to AWS, create an account, and generate a pair of credentials.

+ After, download their AWS CLI and configure it with your credentials.

 ## 3. Install & Usage
 Every module has its dependencies and scripts.
 In a production setup, every module would have its repository, but in this use case, for learning purposes, we put everything in one place: